LiamCPinchbeck/liamcpinchbeck.github.io/_posts/2025-05-10-variational-inference.md

 # Limitations

 Okay, so now we have a relatively general setup that you can use to approach posterior inference problems, but now I'm going to tell you why you (sometimes) shouldn't use it.
-Of course with the above we presume that the posterior follows a gaussian distribution, which yes is a little restrictive, but the most restrictive assumption is that your posterior isn't multi-modal.
+Of course with the above we presume that the posterior follows a gaussian distribution, which yes is a little restrictive, but the most restrictive assumption is that your posterior isn't **multi-modal**.

 For example, let's have at look at a mixture model with known contributions, without order statistics, we get label switching.
 Let's otherwise use the same code as above.